 A 1980s fashion trend that ruled the beach were Jam Shorts.
 These were basically board shorts that were really colorful and made you stand out on the beach.

-From bedazzled acid wash jeans jackets to the popular Ray-Ban Wayfarers with a Croakies strap, the fashion of the 1980s was “neon” bright and colorful – “so bright you gotta wear shades”.
+From acid wash jeans to the popular Ray-Ban Sunglasses with a Croakies strap, the fashion of the 1980s was “neon” bright and colorful – “so bright you gotta wear shades”.
 But when it came to summertime fashions, everyone wanted that perfect beach look.
-And, in the 80s the only way to achieve that look was with a pair of Jam Shorts (or “Jams” for short).
+And in the 80s, the only way to achieve that look was with a pair of Jam Shorts (or “Jams” for short).

 Gone were the days when boys wore dolphin shorts outside of their sweatpants, and in were the colorful drawstring board shorts and the popular Jams.

 Why Were Jam Shorts Popular?

 Although popular in the 1980s, Jams were first envisioned by Dave Rochlen in 1964.
 It was Christmas weekend, and he noticed a group of kids on a Hawaii beach wearing pajamas.
 That is when the idea came to him and he decided to cut a pair of his own pajamas into board shorts.
 The goal was to create a pair of shorts that not only looked good, but were comfortable to wear while straddling a surfboard.